“You were on the phone for quite a while,” Honey exclaimed as Rory walked into the front office.

 Doug and his family lived in the area for generations and had access to hundreds of acres of barley fields and cattle grazing land.
 They evolved a family pastime into a hunting adventure for city folk from all over the world.
 And Moose, the ever-ready buzz queen of the pig-hunt was a guaranteed crowd pleaser.

 Most of the hunters just had to have a picture taken with his newly killed pig and this new best friend, Moose.
 Each and every photo showed an alert, bright, happy yet serious worker bee, with stand-up ears and wagging tail, trembling with anticipatory excitement, just waiting for the next chase.
 She was typical Jack Russell with a not so regular job.

-However, Moose's bright exuberance was severely dimmed this day; Moose was very subdued and looked like she was in pain.
-Her face was swollen with her body’s reaction to the toxic venom.
+However, her bright exuberance was severely dimmed this day; Moose was not wagging her tail.
+She was very subdued and looked like she was in pain.
+And her face was swollen with her body’s reaction to the toxic venom.

 "How big was the snake, Doug?"
 Rory asked as he pulled out morphine to kill the pain.

 "Four feet.
 We had just shot the pig, and Moose was standing next to it.
 When the client went to his kill, he heard a hiss in the grass.
 'That sounds like a lawn sprinkler over there,' the fellow said.
 I knew right then it was a snake.
 So, did Moose.
 She ran right to it.
 It was still coiling, that's how quick Moose was.
 And she had it in her mouth before it could bite her, Doc.
 But when she dropped it and backed off to get a fresh grip, that thing struck her, bam.
 So, I left the group, with Garret, my boy, and came here with Dad right away."

 "Hi, Ellis," Rory said as Doug’s white-haired father entered the treatment room.